About

 Iteration was not optional.

 Many assume that cognitive constraints can be imposed on a language model through instruction alone.
 In practice, those constraints are fragile.
 They degrade quickly, revert under conversational pressure, and fail to reproduce reliably across sessions.
-Apparent compliance is often short-lived and highly context-dependent—creating the illusion of control without durability.
+Apparent compliance is short-lived and highly context-dependent—creating the illusion of control without durability.

-mindAIlign emerged through sustained, deliberate construction and repeated trial under live conditions.
+mindAIlign emerged through sustained, deliberate construction and repeated trial under conditions.
 Components were tested, discarded, rebuilt, and constrained until behavior held under pressure.
 The goal was not insight or creativity, but reliability: the ability to maintain decision integrity across time, context shifts, and emotional load.

 Only after the model proved capable of operating as a stable cognitive counterweight—rather than a conversational mirror—was it externalized.
 Even then, it remained intentionally bounded, impersonal, and resistant to adaptation through flattery or rapport.